JACoW-org/docs-IPAC/docs/InvitedOrals/SABsubmission.md

 **To login to this special JACoW Indico installation, please be sure to use your JACoW account from the [JACoW Central Repository](https://oraweb.cern.ch/pls/jacow/profile.html), which usually is *not* your email address.**

-From this page it is also possible to **reset your password** - read the instructions in the Central Repository login page.
+From the Central Repository it is also possible to **reset your password** by clicking the "**Forgotten Password**" button.
+However, you must enter your **username name** to retrieve your password - *if you have lost your username as well, please contact the specific IPAC Scientific Secretariat for help*.

+---

-**If you cannot access this Indico event**, please try logging in the [JACoW Central Repository](https://oraweb.cern.ch/pls/jacow/profile.html) first.
+**If you cannot login to the IPAC Indico event**, please try logging in the [JACoW Central Repository](https://oraweb.cern.ch/pls/jacow/profile.html) first.
 If this works succesfully, try logging in this Indico with the same username/password.
-In case this won't work, contact the Event Administrator (contacts are usually provided in the IPAC event pages).
+In case this won't work, contact the Scientific Secretariat/Event Administrator (contacts are usually provided in the IPAC event pages).

+---

 ## Create a new proposed abstract